-Today, we understand social media as web-based communication platforms that allows users to interact, share, and receive information.
-Think Facebook, Twitter, and Instagram, YouTube, Reddit, Pinterest, LinkedIn, Vine, Flickr, Spotify, and even Tinder can all be considered social media platforms.
+Social media can be understood as web-based communication platforms that allow users to interact, share, and receive information.
+Facebook, Twitter, and Instagram, YouTube, TikTok, Snapchat, Reddit, Pinterest, LinkedIn, Flickr, Spotify, and even Tinder can all be considered social media platforms.

-These platforms are SOCIAL so the content that you’re posting should be social as well.
-Avoid simply broadcasting information, but encourage engagement with your content.
-How can you invite members of your online community to like, comment, share, and interact with you and others around your online presence?
+These platforms are social, so it's helpful to design your content with engagement in mind.
+Rather than thinking of social media as a place to simply broadcast information, how can you invite members of your online community to like, comment, share, and interact with you and others around your online presence?
 Can you ask questions?
 Encourage discussion?
 Incentivize engagement?
 All of these are important to keep in mind while creating and planning your social media content.

-Once you know who you are trying to reach, you need to think about what they are looking for.
+Once you know who you are trying to reach, think about what they are looking for.
 Social media is widely considered a place where we craft stories about ourselves.
 How do you fit into that?
 If someone from your target audience shared some of your content or went to see your show, how would that help them craft their story?
 How does your company or production add value to their lives?
 How does it affirm their values?
-All this may seem like a lot of thought put in just for someone to click through to your ticketing link, but as Seth Godin writes in his book Tribes, “Marketing is no longer about the stuff you make, but the stories you tell.”
+This may seem like a lot of thought to put into just to get someone to click on your ticket link, but as Seth Godin writes in his book Tribes, “Marketing is no longer about the stuff you make, but the stories you tell.”

-Once you take all of that into account, you’ll want to think about how that affects the way you talk about your company or show.
+Think about how these considerations affect the way you talk about your company or show.
 What kind of language are you using?
 Is it formal, playful, aggressive, silly?
-And how do other people talk about you and your work?
-And how can all of this bridge the gap between your show, company, or event and your online audience?
+How do other people talk about you and your work?
+How can all of this bridge the gap between your show, company, or event and your online audience?

-- Host a caption contest for free tickets to your show
+- Host a caption (or meme) contest for free tickets to your show

 - Have a member of your team take over your social media account for a day

-- Shout-out other organizations.
-Wish other shows happy opening or publicly thank the coffee shop you’ve been meeting at – don’t forget to tag them!
+- Shout out other organizations.
+Wish other shows happy opening or publicly thank the coffee shop you’ve been meeting at (and don’t forget to tag them)!

-- Create a GIF of that funny thing that happened in rehearsal
+- Create a GIF of a funny thing that happened in rehearsal

 There are new social media platforms coming out all the time.
-YouTube or Vimeo are video-centric, Pinterest is great for the highly visual, product-centric content, SnapChat appeals to a younger crowd, and LinkedIn serves the professionals.
-The best bet is to think critically about who you’re trying to reach and how and determine which platform(s) you’d like to use.
+YouTube or Vimeo are video-centric, Pinterest is great for highly visual, product-centric content, Snapchat appeals to a younger crowd, and LinkedIn serves the professionals.
+The best bet is to think critically about who you’re trying to reach and how, and determine which platform(s) you’d like to use based on that.
 Below are a few of the most popular social networking sites and the best ways to use them.